LukF8/JUnitEPortfolio/README.md

 ### 5.2 Annotations

 Beside the basic annotations _@Test @Before @After @AfterClass @BeforeClass @Ignore @Runwith_ there are also other annotations that can be used in JUnit.
-The most important ones are Parameterized test, Category and Rule.
+The most important ones are Parameterized _test, Category and Rule_.
 You can see all this annotations [here](https://github.com/junit-team/junit4/search?p=2&q=%22%40interface%22&type=Code).